Abhikr51/PPT-assignments/Core_modules/Assignment_1.md

 Identifer is a name in java program .Identifer can be classname,methodname,variablename,labelname.

 #### Q10.Explain the architecture of JVM
-*JVM have several areas given below that are involed to exicute a java program.*
+*JVM has several areas given below that are involved to execute a java program.*

 * Classloader
     * Bootstrap ClassLoader